SirGnip/ClipDashboard/README.md

 - maybe have a generic "store" button that has different behavior based on some mode/configuration?
     - append new clip to buffer?
     - prepend/append/replace selected clips in buffer with text in system clipboard?

+# Bugs

+- If you put list-based text into the clipboard (ex: "\n\n\n a \n b \n c \n\n\n") and do a "list trim", it seems to remove the trailing blank rows (but not the initial))...
+I'm expecting those trailing \n should result in blank rows, even after a trim.
+The trimming shouldn't remove lines, only the whitespace from the lines.